mlflow/mlflow/docs/source/llms/gateway/index.rst

 Next, you need to create a Gateway configuration file.
 This is a YAML file where you specify the routes that the Gateway service should expose.
 Let's create a file with three routes using OpenAI as a provider: completions, chat, and embeddings.

+For details about the configuration file's parameters (including parameters for other providers besides OpenAI), see the :ref:`gateway_configuration_details` section below.

 .. code-block:: yaml

     routes: